 Finally, a young lady came in and then took a bucket some warm water and doused me with it.
 After more waiting around, my sister in law and my brother came into the room.
 Oh hey, there family!
 Check out my boobs.
 Talk about awkward.
 I imagined that my sister in law and I would be in a women’s bath and my brother would be in a separate bath.
 But because we were the last and only customers and the spa actually stayed open later for us, they threw us in the same room.

 So there sat my family all in variations of partial nakedness.

 The young woman who was bathing us started with me.
 She scrubbed me with black soap and a kessa or a texturized exfoliating mitt.
-She also poured argan oil in my head.
-She then moved on to my sister and law and brother while the argan oil was absorbed in my hair.
-Then she came back to me, gave me a scalp massage, and then washed my hair and rinsed me off.
-All of it was fabulous even though awkward.
+Argan oil was then poured onto my head.
+As the argan oil was being absorbed into my hair, she moved on to my sister and law and brother.
+Then she came back to me and gave me a scalp massage.
+After the scalp massage, she washed my hair and rinsed me off.
+All of it was fabulous even though awkward with my family there.
 My hair was so soft for the next few days and my body softer than it had been in ages.
 I would definitely go for more hammams if the opportunity arises.

 A luxury hammam – Photo credit: Flickr